Contact Us for Detailed Information About Hair Transplantation and Free Consultancy!

 Does a Widow Peak Cause Hair Loss?

-No, a widow peak itself does not cause hair loss.
+No, a V-Shaped Hairline itself does not cause hair loss.
 It is simply a natural hairline shape that people inherit genetically.
 However, individuals with widow peaks may later experience hair loss due to other factors such as aging, genetics, or hormonal changes.
 Hair loss conditions like male pattern baldness can coincide with a widow peak, but the peak itself is not a symptom of hair loss.

 Widows Peak Hairline 2